-God said the days were coming when He would make a new covenant with the house of Israel and with the house of Judah.
+God said the days were coming when He would make a new covenant with the houses of Israel and Judah.
 He said this is the covenant that I will make with the house of Israel after those days.
-I will put My laws in their mind and write them on their hearts, and I will be their God, and they will be My people.
+I will put My laws in their mind and write it on their hearts, and I will be their God, and they will be My people.
 In that God says, “A new covenant,” He has made the first obsolete.
 Now what is becoming obsolete and growing old is ready to vanish away.
 (Hebrews 8:7-13)

-Most people believe that the law of God were done away with under the new covenant.
-They also believe that all of the law of the Lord was done away with under the new covenant.
+Most people believe that all the Law was done away with under the new covenant.
+They also believe that all of the law of God was done away with under the new covenant.
 However, the Bible shows that this is not true.
 The Bible shows that the Old Covenant had laws associated with it that would not end.
 The Bible also shows that the Old Covenant had laws associated with it that would end.
 Two scriptures prove that God gave laws that would end.

 1. Galatians 3:19 says that these laws were added until the seed would come to whom God had made the promise.

 2. Hebrews 9:10 says that these laws were imposed until a time of reformation.

 Two more scriptures shed some light on why some laws were temporary.

 1. Sacrifice and meal offering You have not desired; My ears You have opened; burnt offering and sin offering You have not required.
 (Psalm 40:6)

 2. You do not delight in sacrifice.
 Otherwise, I would give it; You are not pleased with burnt offering.
 (Psalm 51:16)